sevcikfi/CodeNotebook/misc/nethost-task/nethost-task-VPS.md

     sudo a2ensite wordpress && sudo a2enmod rewrite && sudo a2dissite 000-default && sudo systemctl reload apache2
     ```

 4. Installing firewall - why ufw instead of iptables?
 Because i didn't feel the adiitonal complexity and more granular options were worth it in our case.
+Commands below allows OpenSSH (22/tcp), web (80/tcp) and localhost to localhost for working proxy.

     ```bash
     sudo apt install ufw